How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 | Control | Shared; your direction, external execution |

-| IP ownership | Depends on contract; confirm before starting |
+| IP ownership | Depends on contract; verify before starting |

 | Risk | Context gaps between internal and external team |